hashgraph/did-method/did-method-specification.md

 Hedera Hashgraph uses the hashgraph algorithm for the consensus timestamping and ordering of transactions.
 Hashgraph is Asynchronous Byzantine Fault Tolerant (ABFT) and fair, in that no particular node has the sole authority to decide the order of transactions, even if only for a short period of time.

-Hedera is a proof of stake model to mitigate Sybil attacks.
+Hedera uses a proof of stake (POS) model to mitigate Sybil attacks.
+The influence of a particular node towards consensus is weighted by the amount of hbars, the network's native coin, they control.

 Hedera charges fees for the processing of transactions into consensus and to partially mitigate Denial of Service attacks.